The Trumps are coming: London ready for controversial visit

 Some of the traditional trappings of an official state visit are likely being scaled back.

-Typically one of the highlights is a carriage ride procession that brings the visiting dignitary to the Buckingham Palace grounds escorted by a large number of mounted soldiers from the Household Cavalry as gun salutes are made from nearby Green Park and the Tower of London.
-Officials have not said whether that will happen this time, possibly due to security concerns that a slow-moving procession of horse-drawn carriages could prove an irresistible target for protesters.
+Usually a horse-drawn carriage procession brings the visiting dignitary to the grounds of Buckingham Palace, escorted by mounted soldiers from the Household Cavalry as gun salutes are fired from Green Park and the Tower of London.
+Officials have not said whether that will happen this time, possibly due to security concerns.

-The president and first lady also are not going to stay at Buckingham Palace, where state visitors usually lodge, apparently because of renovations underway at the 775-room official residence of the queen.
-They are expected to stay at Winfield House, the spacious home of the U.S. ambassador.
+The president and first lady are not going to stay at Buckingham Palace, where state visitors usually lodge, apparently because of renovations underway at the queen’s 775-room official residence.
+They are expected to stay at Winfield House, the spacious home of the U.S. ambassador to Britain.

 The Trumps and their grown children are expected to meet the younger generation of royals, including Prince William, a future king, and his wife Kate, the Duchess of Cambridge.
 Prince Harry is also set to meet the Trumps, but his wife Meghan, the Duchess of Sussex, is expected to stay at home with their newborn son Archie.

-Meghan, a former actress who has campaigned for women’s rights around the world, is a fellow American who was critical of Trump and backed his political rival Hillary Clinton before she married into the royal family.
-She has not resumed official duties since giving birth four weeks ago.
+Meghan, an American former actress who has campaigned for increased women’s rights, was critical of Trump and backed his political rival Hillary Clinton before she married into Britain’s royal family.
+She has not resumed her official duties since giving birth four weeks ago.

 Follow all the AP’s coverage of D-Day at https://apnews.com/WorldWarII